 Some More Things You Can Try

-If you’re determined to get to the bottom of this yourself, consider the air flow of your house.
+If you’re determined to get to the bottom of this yourself, consider the airflow of your house.
 Odors rise from bottom to top, and they tend to travel along with the prevalent interior air currents.
 While there are more scientific ways to measure, a simple thing you can try is to light a match or spray perfume in one room and see if your friend can smell it in another.
 With this trial-and-error approach, you might be able to uncover the root causes of a particular odor.
 It may end up being something as simple as some linens or sheet sets that it’s just time to replace!

 Don’t Let That Funk Sabotage Your Home

 I hope these tips for finding that lurking funk are helpful!
 I’d love to hear what things work for you in your journey of olfactory discovery.
-With a little luck and a little persistence, you can have your home smelling great again in no time!
+With a little luck and a little persistence, you can have your home smell great again in no time!